 She thought about Preacher Ted.
 Why hadn’t she just packed up and fled with Little Teddy a long time ago.
 Her anger had been like the hollyhocks out behind her house that grew year after year, seemingly without much effort.
 She hadn’t paid much attention to the hollyhocks.
 Or, to her anger.
 And her despair, well, it had grown aggressively.
 Was she afraid of the beatings if she had run away and later been found?

 She thought about how everything had changed on that day she went to the bank.
-It wasn’t that long ago, only a few months, but it might as well have been another lifetime.
-Sitting now in the hospital room, she remembered that day almost minute-by-minute, every decision seared into her memory.
+It wasn’t that long ago, but might as well have been another lifetime.
+Sitting now in the hospital room, she replayed the movie of that day minute-by-minute, every decision seared into her memory.
 It was the day she had taken control of her life—or so she thought at the time.

-“I’m pertnear finished with this godawful job,” Bridie had said cheerfully to Glory that morning.
-“Good to see you.
+“Good to see you,” Bridie the teller had said cheerfully to Glory that morning.
+“I’m pertnear finished with this godawful job.
 You go on over to my window and I’ll be right there.”

-As the only bank teller on staff, Bridie’s daily duties included cleaning the spitoon that sat in the corner for the bank’s tobacco-chewing customers.
+As the only bank teller on staff, Bridie’s daily duties included emptying the spittoon that was placed in the corner for the bank’s tobacco-chewing customers.

-“I’d like to deposit this check from Union Electric,” Glory had said.
+“I’d like to deposit this check from Union Electric,” Glory said when Bridie was finished.
 “It’s made out to my husband so just put it in his account.”

 “Oh, which account?”
 Bridie asked.
 “The new one?”

 Glory was puzzled by the question.
-As far as she knew, Preacher Ted had only one account at the bank.
+Since when did her husband have more than one account at the bank?

-“The new one?”
+“The new account?”
 Glory asked.
 “My husband has two accounts?”

-“Yes,” Bridie had said.
-“There’s his old account that he had before.
+“Yes,” Bridie said.
+“There’s his account from before.
 And he opened a new account recently and has been making regular deposits.
 So, that’s probably the one you want, right?”